NDMA Asks GB To Take Precautionary Measures To Prevent Likely GLOF Losses - UrduPoint

 NDMA Asks GB To Take Precautionary Measures To Prevent Likely GLOF Losses

-In an advisory issued here, the NDMA said the weather would remain hot and dry in Gilgit-Baltistan from Saturday to Monday (Aug 15 to 17) - triggering melting of glaciers.
+In an advisory issued on Saturday, the NDMA said the weather will remain hot and dry in Gilgit-Baltistan from Saturday to Monday (Aug 15 to 17) - triggering melting of glaciers.

 "The ambient temperatures were still higher in the valley increasing, therefore glacier melt is increasing," said the advisory.